OlesMelnik/test-task/README.md

 # test-task
-test task for Clover Dynamic company
+Test task for Clover Dynamic company 😎

 This project is build on React. 💠